 Signs that you can rely on

 Proper signage is vital to the operation of any workplace, including construction projects.
-Whether it’s large construction like towers and high-rise buildings, factories and warehouses, or something simple like a terrace house renovation, safety signs are essential.
+Whether it’s large construction like towers and high-rise buildings, factories and warehouses, or something simple like a terrace house renovation, emergency safety signs are essential.

 Without proper signage, you could see an accident on your site… not to mention, a hefty fine if WorkSafe visits, or a lawsuit from injured workers!